 - Frequently seen in high-profile litigation

 - Fully integrated into the “best in the country” Patent Litigation practice

 - Very deep bench

 Community service is deeply ingrained in the culture of the Houston office.
-In 2006, the Houston office lead the firm in pro bono hours per attorney.
+In most of the past eight years, the Houston office has led the Firm in pro bono hours per attorney.
 As a staple of the summer recruiting program, we offer a full day of service each year.
-But public service is not a once a year activity.
-The office has adopted a local inner city elementary school and provides year round tutoring, mentoring, and supplies, as well as training to limit bias and bullying and promote tolerance and acceptance.
+But public service is not a once-a-year activity.
+The office has adopted a local inner city elementary school and provides year-round tutoring, mentoring, and supplies, as well as training to limit bias and bullying and promote tolerance and acceptance.

-Weil’s Texas offices (Dallas and Houston) were awarded the Thomas L. Sager Award by the Association of Corporate Counsel of America in 2007.
-This award honors law firms that have demonstrated sustained commitment to improve the hiring, retention and promotion of minority attorneys.
-In addition, in October 2007, the Houston office led the firm's efforts to be named a Community of Respect by the Anti-Defamation League– an honor reinstated in 2008.
-In so doing, Weil became the first law firm in Texas to receive the recognition and the first organization of any kind to receive the recognition on a national basis.
+Weil’s Texas offices (Dallas and Houston) were awarded the Thomas L. Sager Award by the Association of Corporate Counsel of America in 2007 and 2012, and qualified as finalists in 2011.
+This award honors law firms that have demonstrated sustained commitment to improve the hiring, retention, and promotion of minority attorneys.
+In addition, in October 2007, the Houston office led the Firm's efforts to be named a Community of Respect by the Anti-Defamation League – an honor repeated in 2008 and until the category was phased out in 2013 – a total of six consecutive years.
+In so doing, Weil became the first law firm in Texas to be so recognized and the first organization of any kind to receive that recognition on a national basis.

 The Houston Multi-Bar Diversity Committee awarded the Houston office the top score (a perfect 100/A+) on the Houston Law Firm Diversity Report Card.